ismailceylan/type.js/readme.md

-This javascript library allows define types and traits.
+This javascript library allows us define interfaces, types and traits.
 A defined type can be inherited by other types and traits can also be extends by other traits (traits are extendable) or used by types.
+Types can declare implements multiple interfaces.

+Types can implement more than one Interface.
+In this case, Types have to create definitions in the Interface, if not, an error is thrown and execution stops.
+Interfaces can draw outlines of methods and properties.
+Arguments of methods, their types, whether they are required or not, and the type of return value can be declared with Interfaces.

+It is immediately checked whether required arguments are defined and if not, a warning can be received without the relevant method ever running.
+However, the relevant method is constantly monitored during runtime to see whether it is called with arguments of required types.
+It does this by placing a proxy method instead of the main method you wrote.
+This may affect performance, but since Type.js is completely native JavaScript, you can enclose the entire architecture in if-else blocks.
+If there is an ENV variable in your work environment that holds values such as development and production, Types implement Interfaces or not, depending on its value.
+Thus, while you use the interface in the development environment, you can ensure that it is not used in the production environment.
+You can even ensure that the interface codes do not contamine the compiled codes if your bundler support three-shake method.

 This library uses single level prototype mechanism.
 So this means that all inheritances and trait declarations are collected in the final class.